 You can look at your conversion rates by a specific appeal, an overall campaign, or its delivery method.
 Regardless of how you segment your data, it’s important to relay your findings to your communications and development teams.
 This can help drive both effectiveness and efficiency.

 For example, if you’re spending a lot of money on a direct mail campaign and your conversion rate is leaving much to be desired, you might want to consider changing the campaign or scrapping it to re-allocate those funds.
 Remember, if it’s not converting donors, then it’s probably not the best use of your time.

 Now you have all the basics you need to take your data and turn it into actionable insights.
 Interesting in learning how you can use all 14 KPIs to streamline your operational processes, fine-tune your campaign strategies AND optimize your overall fundraising?

 We thought you might be!

-Stay on the lookout for our upcoming eBook Putting Data Into Action, where we’ll be sharing our favorite tips on benchmarking your nonprofit’s performance and creating action plans that drive results.
-Coming soon!
+Check out our newest ebook, Putting Data Into Action.
+Inside, you’ll find all our favorite tips on benchmarking your nonprofit’s performance and creating action plans that drive results.